mova/htt-ml/README.md

 ## Training

-The training is performed using `TMVA` so that a rapid evaluation of different machine learning methods is possible.
+The training is performed using TMVA or plain Keras.
+TMVA is used so that a rapid evaluation of different machine learning methods is possible.
 The preferred methods are neural networks implemented with the `keras` framework, which can be trained using the `PyMVA` interface of `ROOT.TMVA`.

 ### Create a training dataset